albertpardo/1.4-Testing/README_Sprint1_Tasca4_3Ejercicios.md

 ### Exercise 2

--   Create a class named CalculateDni that calculates the letter of the DNI when given the number as a parameter.
+-   Create a class titled CalculateDni that calculates the letter of the DNI when given the number as a parameter.
 -   Create a JUnit class that verifies its correct functionality by parameterizing it to receive a broad data spectrum and validate whether the calculation is correct for 10 predefined DNI numbers.

 ### Exercise 3